ontario

 Cremation Costs Across Ontario: City by City Breakdown

 The cost of cremation varies across Ontario, influenced by the size of the city, the service provider, and the services selected.
 Below is a breakdown of cremation costs in 20 major and minor cities across Ontario.
+Click the city name for further city info if linked.

 CityDirect Cremation (CAD)Cremation with Services (CAD)Notes

-Toronto$1,500 – $3,000$5,000 – $7,500High demand and real estate lead to elevated costs.
+Toronto$1,500 – $3,000$5,000 – $7,500High demand and cost of real estate for funeral businesses lead to elevated costs.

 Ottawa$1,400 – $2,800$4,500 – $7,000Includes permits and transportation.